ghurault/personal-website/README.md

 Widgets in the main page can be edited in the [`content/home`](content/home) directory.
 Publications, talks, posts, etc. are in the corresponding folder in the content directory.

-Changes to the website can be checked by running `view.sh` or alternatively, in shell `hugo server --watch`.
+Changes to the website can be checked by running `./view.sh` or alternatively, in shell `hugo server --watch`.

 ## License